 “That’s where I felt I could learn the most after university,” he says.
 “There are very few jobs that give you that amount of responsibility to be able to work on impactful projects, at this young age.”

-Home Country: Germany
+Home Country: Austria

-Current: Associate, Boston Consulting Company, Munich, Germany
+Current: Associate, Boston Consulting Group, Munich, Germany

 “One project I’ve worked on is defining the China strategy for German car manufacturers,” he explains.
 “Car manufacturing is a big industry in Germany so it’s important.”